caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

-I have used and been very happy with [gRPC](https://grpc.io) as an inter-service communication mechanism on multiple projects, however it took a few attempts to land on a protobuf rendering strategy that works well for my typical use-case: Numerous Go clients/services and TypeScript [gRPC-Web](https://github.com/grpc/grpc-web) clients being implemented by multiple developers.
+I have used and been very happy with [gRPC](https://grpc.io) as an inter-service communication mechanism on multiple projects, however it took a few attempts to land on a protobuf rendering strategy that works well for my typical use-case: numerous Go clients/services and TypeScript [gRPC-Web](https://github.com/grpc/grpc-web) clients being implemented by multiple developers.
 In this post I'll explain what has worked well.

-**tl;dr**: Checkout the example repo at [https://github.com/caseylucas/protobuf](https://github.com/caseylucas/protobuf).
+**tl;dr**: Check out the example repo at [https://github.com/caseylucas/protobuf](https://github.com/caseylucas/protobuf).

 ## Requirements

-There were a few requirements:
+There were a few requirements that evolved after having used gRPC in multiple projects:

 1. **Simplify and standardize running protoc for numerous services.**
 Sometimes it can feel like black magic getting protoc and it's command line options working - especially if multiple directories and languages are used.
-We want to get this right once and in one place and if we need to make changes to an option, do it in one place.
+We want to get this right once and in one place and if we need to make changes options, do it in one place.

 2. **Evolve protobuf definitions so that server implementations and client consumption can advance independently.**
 The ability to evolve service definitions and implementations in a wire-compatible way is an inherent feature of gRPC